Clueless?

 But slowly, things change.
 At the middle of fourth week in Galactic, Jewel started mentioning about minor hiccups in their projects.
 How a designer in the factory would be submitting his work too late, site work at times came to a halt because drawings/design instructions were not yet given by Ibrahim (not his real name, again).
 How his gasoline reimbursements would be questioned:

+Accountant 1 (Mohammad): How come you pile up too much gasoline expenses in a week?
+You should not be charging the company too much.
+I should know, we have the same car and I don't pay more than 30 AED for a gas in a week.
 Jewel: My friend, every day I drive to the site from the factory, in some cases more than once if there are problems.
 I have more than one sites to visit and some projects have taken me to Al Ain and Abu Dhabi already.
 You my friend would only drive from home to the factory at most twice a day.
+Accountant 1: (Throwing a bad look as if to imply, " you'd think you got me?").
+I am not releasing your reimbursements.

 And poor Jewel had to bring his gas receipts to his SAF boss who then had to personally come down to the Cashier's office instructing them to release Jewel's gas.

 And Jewel still did his job normally, without grudge but without failing too to share his work anecdotes to his flatmates.
-Day after day, he would put in as much as 12 hours of work (without charging overtime, to which his sister reacted, don't let your bosses get used to that), catching up sleep at his midday break only to be interrupted by bosses' call for project updates.
+Day after day, he would put in as much as 12 hours of work (

 At the end of his first month, Jewel got to knew that his laborers are not given their wages yet.
 It has been delayed for several days already, and not a few has openly complained about it to his face.
 Then his project at one site got hit by a big delay because construction materials are not being delivered on time because Galactic has failed to pay them for their previous purchases in the first place.